TomasM30/FEUP-LDTS-FROGGER/README.md

 We have applied the Game Loop pattern.
 This pattern allows us to continuously update the game state and render the game visuals based on that state.
 It also allows us to handle user input and transition between different game states.

+This can be found in the Game class

 **Consequences:**
 - The game loop provides a consistent and organized way to update and render the game state
 - The game loop allows for easy transition between different game states